-Something that differentiates the Mini Olympics from other sporting events is that volunteer buddies from partner schools, participate along side each competitor.
-Aside from providing assistance and support when needed, buddies are a valuable way of translating the strengths and ability of competitors out into the broader community.
-It’s also a great way to build rapport and make friends.
+Something that differentiates the Mini Olympics from other sporting events is that volunteer buddies from partner schools participate alongside each competitor.
+Aside from providing assistance and support when needed, buddies are a valuable way of translating the strengths and abilities of competitors out into the broader community.

 Would you like to support an event that gives all people with disability the opportunity to compete in a fun environment?